 Copywriting and the word association game

-When I was a girl, I enjoyed playing the word association game.
-It’s an activity in which one person proposes a word, and another one responds saying what the word reminds him of her of.
+When I was a girl, I enjoyed playing a word association game.
+It’s an activity in which a person “proposes” a word, and another one responds by saying what the word reminds him or her of.

-- “Puzzle” – I would respond with a “headache”.
+- “Puzzle” – I would probably respond with a “headache”.

 - “Squares” – I would answer with “traditional Scottish clothing”.

-Would you like to know why I associate copywriting with the Rubik’s cube?
-Let me explain it to you.
+Want to know why I would associate copywriting with the Rubik’s cube?

-Copywriting and the Rubik’s cube have four elements in common:
+In the beginning, copywriting and the Rubik’s cube have four elements in common.

-Therefore, before defining copywriting, I’ll write about these elements so you can better understand what compelling writing is.
+Therefore, before defining copywriting, I’ll write about them so that you can better understand what compelling writing is.